7 AI Receptionist Myths Debunked: What Business Owners Get Wrong

 The industries adopting AI receptionists fastest are about as far from Silicon Valley as you can get:

 Notice something?
-Technology companies actually have lower AI receptionist adoption than healthcare, legal, and dental.
+Technology companies are not the leading adopters.
 The reason is simple: tech companies tend to use chat, email, and self-service portals rather than phone calls.
-It is the traditional, phone-heavy service industries that benefit most from AI receptionists - and they are the ones adopting fastest.
+It is the traditional, phone-heavy service industries - dental, legal, healthcare, hospitality, home services - that benefit most from AI receptionists, and they are the ones moving fastest.

 Setup complexity has also dropped dramatically.
 Modern AI receptionist platforms do not require any technical skills to deploy.
-A typical setup takes 1-3 days and involves answering questions about your business (hours, services, scheduling rules) rather than writing code.
+A typical setup takes a few business days and is mostly about answering questions about your business (hours, services, scheduling rules) rather than writing code.
 Our guide to training and onboarding an AI receptionist walks through the process.

 Myth #6: AI Receptionists Are Not Secure Enough for Sensitive Data